 Internal Geared Rear Hub.
 Unlike the typical derailleur, everything is fully enclosed and as close to bullet-proof as you can get.
 Even left outside all year in all kinds of weather it’s not unusual for these to go two or three decades without maintenance (though occasional maintenance isn’t a bad idea).
 They are much easier to use and shift more reliably than external derailleurs.
 One huge advantage is that they can be shifted anytime, even when stopped, which comes in very handy when you forget to downshift prior to stopping.
 They are also much quieter than external derailleurs.

 Single, two, and three-speed hubs are available and work well for flat or moderate hills.
 For some people in the Twin Cities a 7 or 8 -speed may be a better option.
 For the ultimate in cycling luxury, try the Nuvinci variable speed that I have on my Opafiets.

 Internal Roller or Coaster Brakes.
 Another nod to high reliability in any and all weather.
 Being internal not only reduces maintenance but keeps them working the same regardless of weather.
 External rim brakes and disc brakes require more maintenance and don’t work as well in wet or snow.

 Many Europeans prefer coaster brakes since that allows them to keep their hands free for carrying lumber, holding their cell phone, or both.
 A coaster brake also has the advantage of no cables to freeze up in winter while roller brakes are hand brakes with cables.
 Options are coaster only, rear coaster plus front roller, or rear and front roller.
-What you choose is personal preference (I prefer coaster only) though folks with weaker hands, seniors in particular, should opt for a coaster brake.
+What you choose is personal preference (I prefer a coaster rear and roller front) though folks with weaker hands, seniors in particular, should include a coaster brake.